vonkanehoffen/wix-style-react/src/CalendarPanel/README.DESIGN-SPEC.md

 - Presets:
   - When a preset is clicked, the `<Calendar/>` selected changes.
-  - If many options exists then a vetcial scrollbar is enabled.
+  - If many options exists then a vertical scrollbar is enabled.
 - Calendar:
   - When the Calendar is clicked (selection) then the current selected preset is updated.
 - Footer: